Setup FuckingNode¶

 ---

-As you can see, you're shown at the end the key used to change a setting (it appears italic in your terminal, if supported).
+As you can see, you're shown at the end the key used to change a setting (it appears italic in your terminal).

 Change settings¶